Soaking your sprouting seeds has 5 major benefits.

-Your sprouting seeds need fresh, clean water for the soaking.
+So how do you soak seeds the right way?
+First of all, your sprouting seeds need fresh, clean water for the soaking.
 If the water is of bad quality or unclean, the seeds will absorb this water and thus grow into sick plants.

 In many countries – like here in Denmark – you can use the water directly from your kitchen faucet.
 But I am aware that this is not the case in all parts of the world.
 So here is the list of water, you can use for both your soaking and daily rinsing of the seeds:

 - Bottled clean water free from chemicals of any kind.

 - Coal filtered water.

 - Osmose treated water.

 You can experiment with the mentioned types of water.
 They should not give different results but test them yourself and be curious.
 That is what makes sprout cultivation so interesting.

 Yes, soaking is needed to give the seeds the optimal start as the time in water lets them absorb water to start the growth.